 - Multiply the result from step 5 by 15 percent to find your credit for elderly and disabled.

 - If the final number is larger than your tax liability, you can only claim the amount of your credit that equals your tax.

 Again, if you use TurboTax, we’ll handle all these calculations for you, behind the scenes and tell you how much of the credit you are qualified to receive.

 Claiming the credit and submitting the form

-When you’re ready to claim the credit, transfer your allowable credit to Line 53 of Form 1040.
+When you’re ready to claim the credit, transfer your allowable credit to Schedule 3 for Form 1040.
 After you enter the figure, select the box marked “C” and write in “Schedule R” on the blank line.
 The credit will be then subtracted from your total tax liability.
 Submit the completed Schedule R to the IRS along with your income tax return (TurboTax will do this for you).

 Let an expert do your taxes for you, start to finish with TurboTax Live Full Service.
 Or you can get your taxes done right, with experts by your side with TurboTax Live Assisted.
 File your own taxes with confidence using TurboTax.
 Just answer simple questions, and we’ll guide you through filing your taxes with confidence.
 Whichever way you choose, get your maximum refund guaranteed.